Insurance Terms & Definitions

 G

-General Liability General Liability covers payments the insured will become legally obligated to pay as a result of Bodily Injury or Property Damage to 3rd parties arising out of an occurrence during filming activities.
+General Liability covers payments the insured will become legally obligated to pay as a result of Bodily Injury or Property Damage to 3rd parties arising out of an occurrence during filming activities.
 An example of a covered loss under Bodily Injury could be third party "trip and fall" accidents (people hired by you are not covered under general liability.
 Workers compensation covers potential injury to people hired by you).

 Gross Production Costs All costs, including overhead, chargeable directly to the production stated at the time of declaration of an insured production or series of productions.
 The following costs are not included: story, scenario, music rights, sound rights, royalties, residuals, continuity, premiums paid for the insurance, interest on loans and taxes.